mikeowens/SQLiteVTable/README.md

 # About

-This is example code corresponding to Dr. Dobbs article I wrote a long time ago called [Query Anything with SQLite](http://www.drdobbs.com/database/query-anything-with-sqlite/202802959).
+This is example code corresponding to a Dr. Dobbs article I wrote a long time ago called [Query Anything with SQLite](http://www.drdobbs.com/database/query-anything-with-sqlite/202802959).
 It contains two examples of SQLite virtual tables.
 One example create a virtual table out of the file system.
 Another is just a skeleton to use as a blank